-Vietnam With Kids- Hoi An’s less known AttractionsJanuary 14, 2018
+Vietnam with Kids: Hoi An’s Lesser-Known AttractionsJanuary 14, 2018

 Families visiting Vietnam tend to flock to Hoi An, and with good reason.
 The white sand beaches are attraction enough in themselves, but this pretty town also counts impressive architecture, a stroller-friendly pedestrianised Old Town and a colorful arts and crafts scene among its family-pleasing attractions.
-Oh, and there’s some excellent shopping to be done here, and some delicious cocktails (and mocktails for the littlies) to be drunk.
+Oh, and there’s some excellent shopping to be done here, and some delicious cocktails (and mocktails for the kids) to drink.
 All good, except of course this means jostling for elbow room with other families as well as the backpacker brigade at the major sites and attractions.
-For a little more spice and local flavor, families in Hoi An can easily ditch the big crowds and find under-the-radar activities – read on for some highlights.
+For a little more spice and local flavor, families in Hoi An can easily ditch the big crowds and find under-the-radar activities.
+Read on for some highlights.

 Take a Free Bike Tour With Local Students

 Set up by enterprising local students keen to improve their language skills by interacting with English-speaking visitors to Hoi An, these fun free tours are basically a win-win.
 The friendly students have an off-the-beaten-track ethos, aiming to show visitors the sights that don’t appear in any guidebooks.
-Families will need to rent their own bikes (most hotels offer this service for next-to-nothing) and pay for extras such as ferries and food (and contributions to local community projects are welcomed!) but otherwise it’s a freebie that allows families to cycle around traditional rural villages, past rice paddies and grazing water buffalo, and visit craft villages to see expert carpenters and boat-makers at work (there are options to take part in workshops, too).
+Families will need to rent their own bikes (most hotels offer this service for next-to-nothing) and pay for extras such as ferries and food (contributions to local community projects are welcomed!).
+Otherwise, the rides are freebies which allow families to cycle around traditional rural villages, past rice paddies and grazing water buffalo.
+You can also visit craft villages to see expert carpenters and boat-makers at work, or participate in workshops if you’re interested.
 Cyclists can take tea with locals and visit family homes to see how traditional dishes are prepared.
-All in all, it’s a fun way to get off the tourist trail and interact with local communities.
+All in all, these bike rides are a fun way to get off the tourist trail and interact with local communities.

 Toys you can eat!
-Hoi An is famous for its tradition of ‘Tò he’ – figurines made from rice paper crafted into flowers, animals, super-heroes… basically every kid-pleasing shape imaginable.
+Hoi An is famous for its tradition of tò he: figurines made from rice paper crafted into flowers, animals, super-heroes… basically every kid-pleasing shape imaginable.
 While it’s common to see these toys for sale by the roadside and at the markets of Hoi An, families in the town can also make their own by taking part in a workshop (ask around, or use an agency such as Backstreet Academy).
-For less than $20 families can spend a few fun hours learning about this centuries’ old tradition, and moulding their glutinous rice paper into the shape of their choice.
+For less than $20 USD families can spend a few fun hours learning about this centuries-old tradition, and moulding their glutinous rice paper into the shape of their choice.